Vectorial1024/EliteBionicsFramework/README.md

 ```

 # About "adopting the EBF protocol"
-Sometinmes, I am simply unavailable.
+Sometimes, I am simply unavailable.
 And sometimes, some other mod gained enough popularity but I did not notice them.
 Such is the way of things, but this may result in broken compatibility.
 This may occur in the form of "EBF Protocol Violation" notices:

 ```
 [V1024-EBF] Elite Bionics Framework has detected some mods using the unmodified GetMaxHealth() method, which violates the EBF protocol.